AntonyDalmiere/passthrough_support_globexclude_fuse_fs/README.md

 **A:** Common know bugs:
 - Metadata time (`ctime`,`atime`,`mtime`) are sometime updated even if the file is not accessed or modified.
 It can happen during the first access of a misplaced file.
 - The filesystem is not thread safe.
 It is recommended to keep the `nothreads` option to `True`.
-- Symbolic links are not tested on Windows and can be buggy.
+- Instability with .lnk backed symlinks on Windows.
-- Exclude glob patterns must never be relative to root directory.
+- Exclude glob patterns should never be relative to root directory.
 It is recommended to always prefix with `**/`.
 - The rename operation can be slow because it is internally implemented with a copy-and-delete operation.
 This operation can be slow for large files or directories.
 It is implemented this way to mitigate the non-deterministic order of operations.
 For example, the kernel or FUSE may reorder the operations and block the rename operation.

 **Q: How can I contribute to PassthroughSupportExcludeGlobFS?**